 Episode 2 opens with Jack and Emma pretending that all the ridiculousness they got up to in episode 1 was all a dream.
 Small mercy that’d be if it was true, but alas, no. They kiss for half a second and then both screw up their faces in horror.
 These people have been together how long and they can’t cope with morning breath?

 Izzy pseudo-meditates, for some reason while hanging half upside-down off her bed, then Creepy Andy calls and they make a date.
-Jack is now hanging out with his brother again, (he of the ‘shag an escort to improve your sex life with your wife’ advice) and talking about having great sex with Emma but fantasising about Izzy.
+Jack is now hanging out with his brother again, (he of the “definitely cheat with a sex worker to improve your sex life with your wife” advice) and talking about having great sex with Emma but fantasising about Izzy.
 This leads the brother to compare women to cars.
-Fuck off, Jack’s brother.
+Fuck off, Jack’s brother, you misogynistic prick.

-Meanwhile, Emma does some weirdly orgasmic yoga and comes out with, ‘I’m having some kind of mind-body renaissance.’
+Meanwhile, Emma does some weirdly orgasmic yoga and comes out with, “I’m having some kind of mind-body renaissance.”
 What the fuck is this I can’t even.
-She then tells her yoga friend (remember Neighbour Lady, whose name seems to be Carmen?) about how great she is at hooking up with girls.
-Carmen refers to Izzy as ‘that hideously deformed grad student.’
-God, this show really hates women.
-To top it off, Carmen goes straight to, ‘if you’re into girls why not me?’ and calls her a ‘big lesbo.’
+She then tells her yoga friend (remember Neighbour Lady?
+Her name is Carmen) about how great she is at hooking up with girls.
+Carmen refers to Izzy as “that hideously deformed grad student” and all I can think is God, this show really hates women.
+To top it off, Carmen goes straight to, “if you’re into girls why not me?” and calls her a “big lesbo.”
 It hates bisexuals too, apparently.
+Cool cool.

-Back in the therapist’s office, Emma tells her bisexual origin story (a totally sweet and normal college romance with a girlfriend, with only a tiny bit of ‘being dared to kiss by a guy’ thrown in) and Jack is pulling out all the biphobic judgement.
-‘I’m embarrassed for you even telling this story,’ he says.
+Back in the therapist’s office, Emma tells her bisexual origin story (a totally sweet and normal college romance with a girlfriend, with only a tiny little bit of “being dared to kiss by a guy” thrown in) and Jack is pulling out all the biphobic judgement.
+“I’m embarrassed for you even telling this story,” he says.
 Fuck you, Jack-Not-Fred.
-Also, apparently her having dated women in the past (BEFORE THEY MET) is worse than him having sought out an escort and cheated on her (LIKE LAST WEEK.)
+Also, apparently her having dated women in the past (BEFORE THEY MET) is worse than him having sought out a sex worker with the express intention of cheating (LIKE LAST WEEK.)
 So there’s that.

 Prettied up now, Izzy is back out with Andy.
 This guy has some serious toxic masculinity issues going on.
-Apparently he’s ‘hot enough to be a dick,’ which is definitely not a thing.
+Apparently he’s “hot enough to be a dick,” which is definitely not a thing.
 But, again, he wants romance and will even make her breakfast.
-I hate everybody in this show.
+I hate every single person in this show.

 At home, Jack and Emma are lying on the floor for some reason and declaring their love for each other.
-‘It wasn’t a thing!’ says Emma of her bisexuality.
-Emma, having dated four women is definitely a ‘thing.’
-Stop erasing your own bisexuality, other people do enough of that for us.
+“It wasn’t a thing!” says Emma of her bisexuality.
+Emma, having dated four women is definitely a “thing.”
+Stop erasing your own sexuality, other people do enough of that for us.

 Communicating entirely in eyebrow waggling, they decide they want to have a threesome with Izzy.
-Next shot, she’s walking up the drive to their house while a neighbour across the street spies out of her window.
-Then Izzy’s at the door and supremely awkward ‘hi’s are exchanged.
+Next shot, Izzy is walking up the drive to their house while a neighbour across the street spies out of her window.
+Then Izzy’s at the door and supremely awkward “hi”s are exchanged.
 She smiles, and…. end scene.